openvinotoolkit/open_model_zoo/tools/accuracy_checker/accuracy_checker/metrics/README.md

 * `score_class_comparison` - allows calculate an accuracy of quality score class(low/normal/good).
 It sorts all quality scores from annotations and predictions and set the k1 highest scores as high class and the k2 lowest scores as low class where k1 is `num_high_quality` and k2 is `num_low_quality`.
 Supported representations: `QualityAssessmentAnnotation`, `QualityAssessmentPrediction`.
   * `num_high_quality` - the number of high class in total (default value: `1`).
   * `num_low_quality` - the number of low class in total (default value: `1`).
+* `im2latex_images_match` - This metric gets formulas in `CharacterRecognitionAnnotation` and `CharacterRecognitionPrediction` format and based on this given text renders images with this formulas.
+Then for every two corresponding formulas images are getting compared.
+The result accuracy is percent of the equivalent formulas.

 ## Metrics profiling
 Accuracy Checker supports providing detailed information necessary for understanding metric calculation for each data object.